Mark Twain is reputed to have said: “History doesn’t repeat itself, but it does rhyme.”

 The Bottom Line for the Federal Reserve

 The latest round of QE ended in late 2014, and the Fed now controls $4.5 trillion in assets.
 On top of that, rates are finally off the lower bound and headed higher.
-The fed funds target is now 1.62%, with two more hikes expected in 2018.
+The fed funds rate is now between 2% and 2.25%, with another rate hike expected by the end of the year.

 If history is any guide, the last two rate-hike cycles in 2000 and 2004 to 2006 eventually brought about 50% stock market corrections.